AI cannot be apolitical

 In the first case… it’s pretty obvious, isn’t it?
 AI is a very powerful technology, and every powerful technology has socioeconomic implications.
 Best case, we end up in some sort of AI-powered utopia.
 Worst case, a few rich oligarchs take control of our entire society with powerful AI and leave the rest of us in not-so-great conditions.
 It really doesn’t require much imagination to see how it could go wrong.

-A city at night in a cyberpunk aesthetic I know cyberpunk is cool, but let’s try to make it more cyber and less punk.
+I know cyberpunk is cool, but let’s try to make it more cyber and less punk.
 Photo by Sean Foley on Unsplash

 Otherwise, there’s plenty of politics-ish situations where AI has already gone wrong.
 Keep in mind how modern AI methods work - they are trained on existing data.
 And if they learn from us, they will also reproduce our mistakes.